arizona-framework/arizona_website/README.md

 ## Overview

-This project showcases the Arizona Framework's capabilities through an interactive website featuring:
+This project showcases the Arizona Framework's capabilities through a static website featuring:

-- **Real-time interactivity** with WebSocket-based updates
 - **Component-based architecture** with reusable UI components
 - **Static site generation** for deployment
 - **Responsive design** with Tailwind CSS